Do you think you're a mortgage prisoner? We've put together some frequently asked questions to help you understand more.

 No, the affordability assessment used when you took out your mortgage was under the same stricter rules used today.
 It is likely you are struggling to re-mortgage because of a change in your circumstances, for example, your income might be lower or perhaps your outgoings have increased.

-An affordability assessment or test looks at your income and expenditure to decide if you can afford the mortgage repayments.
+An affordability assessment or test looks at your income and expenditure to decide if you can afford the monthly mortgage payments today and in the future.
+It will also ‘stress test’ your finances to make sure your payments would still be affordable if there was a change in circumstances, such as interest rate rises.

-For example.
-If the initial rate was fixed for 2 years at 2%, and the variable rate was 3.5%, your affordability would be tested at 6.5%.
-3% more than the variable rate of 3.5%.
+For example, if the initial rate was fixed for 2 years at 3%, and the variable rate was 5.25%, your affordability would be tested at a minimum of 6.25%.

-For an average £200,000 mortgage over 25 years, the test will look at whether you could afford monthly payments of approximately £1,351 instead of the £842 you may be required to pay in the fixed rate period.
+For an average £200,000 mortgage over 25 years, the test will look at whether you could afford monthly payments of approximately £1,320 instead of the £948.42 you may be required to pay in the initial 2-year fixed rate period.

 In October 2019 the FCA introduced changes to the rules for those who were trapped in a mortgage they took out before 2014.
 The new rules, sometimes referred to as ‘modified affordability’, give lenders some flexibility and means they could assess you based on your mortgage payment history rather than the affordability assessment.